 Lauak Group is a major aviation industry supplier with headquarters in the southwest of France at Hasparren-Ayherre in the French Basque Country, with factories in Portugal, Canada, Mexico and India.
 In the Basque language, “Lauak” means “the four,” representing the four factories that merged when the organization was created.
 Lauak Group’s esteemed customer list includes Airbus, Bombardier, Dassault, Embraer, Safran, and many more.

-On July 9, 2019, Lauak opened their doors for a factory visit and testimony about the benefits of their facility’s smart asset tracking solution based on Semtech’s LoRa® devices and the LoRaWAN® protocol.
+On July 9, 2019, Lauak opened its doors for a factory visit and testimony about the benefits of the facility’s smart asset tracking solution based on Semtech’s LoRa® devices and the LoRaWAN® protocol.
 The LoRa-based Internet of Things (IoT) solutions are provided by Ineo-sense, a developer of intelligent and autonomous sensors for Internet of Things (IoT) applications, and are deployed on 14,000 transport boxes throughout Lauak campuses.
 I had the honor to represent Semtech as provider of LoRa devices, and partner of Ineo-sense, to see how LoRa-based solutions for industrial asset tracking work in the field to create smarter solutions for enterprise users.

 Thank you so much to Mikel Charritton (Lauak CEO), Cédric Lynam (Lauak Head of Digitalization) and Olivier Guilbaud (Ineo-sense CEO) for organizing this visit!